eru123/skiddph-api-archive/README.md

 # API
 An out of the box complete and centralized general purpose API system that aims to power you web development journey.

+> **Warning!!** This project is in experimental and active development, structure and features may change at any time.

 # Planned Features
 **NOTE:** The planned feaures are still not final, anyone can add or request a feature via [ISSUES](https://github.com/eru123/api/issues)
 ### Core Features